elenasinel/tech-week/docs/index.md

 ## **DevPost**

-Teens in AI Hack utilises [DevPost](https://devpost.com) to manage project submissions for judging.
+Teens in AI Hack will use [DevPost](https://devpost.com) to manage project submissions for judging.
 DevPost is a free service for managing hackathons and project pages.

+## **GitHub**

+Teams will upload all code to GitHub.
+GitHub is a tool that developers and teams use to work together on their projects.
+You must use GitHub to store your code.
+Doing this is very simple.
+You must also attach a README.md to GitHub with instructions on how to run your code.

+When you are ready to submit to devpost, you will add the link to your GitHub repository so that our judges can analyse your work.

 ## **Rules**

-* Participants must be between the ages of 11 and 18.
+* Participants must be between the ages of 11 and 18 and be studying in a secondary school, Sixth Form or College based in one of London Boroughs
 * Each group must be made up of 2-4 members and has to be gender-diverse, unless it is a single gender school, i.e. per group there must be a minimum of one boy and girl.
 Multi-ethnicity, children from BAME groups and on Free Schools Meals are encouraged, so are LGBT
 * You must upload your video on YouTube and submit your video pitch no longer than 3 mins by 5 pm on May 24th for Round 1 and 5 pm June 11th for the Final Round.
 * You must publish any and all code written on Github and provide links.
 You must document and provide an explanation of how it can be run.
 * You must be able to demonstrate that everyone within your group has contributed.
 * Parents are not allowed to mentor teams where participants are their children due to conflict of interest
 * Code needs to be new and will be verified - it must not belong to any previous project
+* You are not expected to build a fully working product, but a Minimum Viable Product - a working prototype

 ## **Hackathon Schedule**